Luis García (pitcher, born 1987): Philadelphia Phillies

-At that time, García’s only baseball activity was teaching children and a few pickup games, yet Phillies international scouting director Sal Agostinelli heard about García and sent someone to watch him throw.
+At that time, García's only baseball activity was teaching children and a few pickup games, yet Philadelphia Phillies international scouting director Sal Agostinelli heard about García and sent someone to watch him throw.
 After discovering that García consistently threw a fastball that was 94 miles per hour (mph) as well as an "impressive" slider, Agostinelli had García come to Phillies spring training.
-The Phillies signed him to a minor league contract and assigned him to the Clearwater Threshers, their Advanced-A affiliate, on March 25, 2013.
+The Phillies signed him to a minor league contract and assigned him to the Clearwater Threshers, their High-A affiliate, on March 25, 2013.
 Agostinelli was quoted as saying, "It's literally one of those things as a scout that you dream about."

 Despite his accolades from the scouting staff, García was not expected to reach the majors.
 Beginning the year in Clearwater before earning promotions to the Double-A Reading Fightin Phils and the Triple-A Lehigh Valley IronPigs, García combined to post a 1.67 ERA and 9.3 strikeouts per nine innings pitched (K/9).
-He was called up to the Major Leagues on July 9, 2013, to replace Phillippe Aumont.
+He was called up to the Major Leagues on July 9, 2013.
+He made his debut the following day, working a scoreless eighth inning versus the Nationals and recording his first MLB strikeout against Ryan Zimmerman.
+He pitched in 24 games that season, allowing 13 earned runs in 31 1/3 innings for a 3.73 ERA and picked up his first major league win in his final appearance of the season, against the Atlanta Braves on September 28.